iec-ingenieria/documentacion/docs/anclajes/large_moments.md

-# Section 3.4 Base Plates Large Moments
+# Section 3.4 Design of Column Base Plates with Large Moments